pmachata/dwgrep/doc/index.rst

 Each function in pipeline thus takes on input a stack of values, and produces zero or more stacks on the output.
-Note that producing several stacks is different from producing an element that holds a single value of type sequence.
+Note that producing several stacks is different from producing a stack that holds a sequence.
 You can think of it as if any function could in theory fork (if it returns more than one stack), or terminate (if it doesn't return anything).

 This may be best illustrated with an example.
 Among the most trivial Zwerg functions are literals, such as ``5`` or ``"Blah"``.
 For a